-Championship Play Off Final Preview: Southampton vs Wolves20 May, 2022
+20 May Championship Play Off Final Preview: Southampton vs Wolves

 This Saturday afternoon The FA Women’s National League Northern and Southern Premier Division champions, Wolverhampton Wanderers and Southampton, face off against each other to determine which side will earn promotion to the FA Women’s Championship.

 The Championship Play Off is something we’ve not seen in the last three years.
 In 2018/19 a play-off match took place between Blackburn Rovers and Coventry United but both sides were being granted promotion as league winners due to an extra place being available.

 The following two seasons both saw the National League being cancelled midway through due to the pandemic.
 With no actual league winners over those two seasons, last summer the FA announced that upward movement would take place via an application process which would take into account results on the pitch and the club’s structural eligibility.

 Wolves and Saints both dominated their respective fourth tier divisions only to be denied likely promotion when the leagues were cancelled.
 To the relief of their fans, both were successful in their applications into the third tier and both have continued their excellent form to secure the league title with time to spare.